-Nothing in this electronic transmission constitutes an offer or an invitation by or on behalf of either the Issuer, the Guarantor, the Joint Lead Managers, the Trustee or the Agents (each as defined in the attached Offering Circular) to subscribe for or purchase any of the securities described therein, and access has been limited so that it shall not constitute in the United States or elsewhere a general solicitation or general advertising (as those terms are used in Regulation D under the Securities Act) or directed selling efforts (within the meaning of Regulation S).
-If a jurisdiction requires that the offering be made by a licensed broker or dealer and the Joint Lead Managers or any affiliate of them is a licensed broker or dealer in that jurisdiction, the offering shall be deemed to be made by the Joint Lead Managers or such affiliate on behalf of the Issuer in such jurisdiction.
+Nothing in this electronic transmission constitutes an offer or an invitation by or on behalf of either the Issuer, the Guarantor, the Sole Lead Manager, the Trustee or the Agents (each as defined in the attached Offering Circular) to subscribe for or purchase any of the securities described therein, and access has been limited so that it shall not constitute in the United States or elsewhere a general solicitation or general advertising (as those terms are used in Regulation D under the Securities Act) or directed selling efforts (within the meaning of Regulation S).
+If a jurisdiction requires that the offering be made by a licensed broker or dealer and the Sole Lead Manager or any of its affiliate is a licensed broker or dealer in that jurisdiction, the offering shall be deemed to be made by the Sole Lead Manager or such affiliate on behalf of the Issuer in such jurisdiction.

 The Offering Circular has been sent to investors in an electronic form.
-Investors are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission and consequently neither the Issuer, the Guarantor, the Joint Lead Managers, the Trustee, the Agents, nor any person who controls any of them, nor their respective directors, officers, employees, representatives nor agents or affiliates of any such person accepts any liability or responsibility whatsoever in respect of any difference between this Offering Circular distributed to investors in electronic format and the hard copy version available to investors on request from the Joint Lead Managers.
+Investors are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission and consequently neither the Issuer, the Guarantor, the Sole Lead Manager, the Trustee, the Agents, nor any person who controls any of them, nor their respective directors, officers, employees, representatives nor agents or affiliates of any such person accepts any liability or responsibility whatsoever in respect of any difference between this Offering Circular distributed to investors in electronic format and the hard copy version available to investors on request from the Sole Lead Manager.